 How We Allocate Funds

 UJA has three main strategic planning areas.
 Caring and Jewish Life each invest targeted grants for specific projects, looking at how to mobilize the community locally and globally to enhance our work in areas like poverty, employment, the elderly, health and well-being, strengthened Jewish engagement and connection, and leadership development.
-The Jewish Communal Network provides core operating support and oversight that strengthens an interconnected set of nearly 100 nonprofit partners individually and as a whole.
+The Jewish Communal Network provides core operating support and oversight to more than 80 core partners, and offers guidance and funding to many other nonprofits, large and small.